 Techno-Politics of Mega-Infrastructures

-Drawing on the empirical study of several mega-projects, I explore how techno-politics of infrastructure function at several different levels:
+Drawing on the empirical study of several mega-projects, I explore how techno-politics of infrastructure function at several levels:

 1. the state and its territorialities;